atulrautray/flask-app/readme.md

 ### Ingress Controller Error

 * Occassionally, would get error when trying to create ingress (Internal error occurred: failed calling webhook).
 Resolved by removing the Validating Webhook entirely.
 [Source](https://stackoverflow.com/questions/61616203/nginx-ingress-controller-failed-calling-webhook)

-### Ingress IP

-* Does ingress always have the IP?
-IP has been hardcoded in test.py until work-around is found.